Upper Lower vs Push Pull Legs: Choosing the Better Split

 Dr. Swole's science-based PPLUL (Push Pull Legs Upper Lower) 5-day program is designed for late beginners, intermediates, and advanced athletes to maximize hypertrophy.

-The PPLUL addresses some of the disadvantages of both PPL (Push Pull Legs) and UL (Upper Lower) splits.
-Traditional PPL tends to favor upper body more, while UL tends to favor lower body more.
-PPLUL combines the best of both and allows you to hit upper and lower body hard twice a week.
+The PPLUL addresses some of the drawbacks of both PPL (Push Pull Legs) and UL (Upper Lower) splits.
+Traditional PPL tends to favor the upper body more, while UL tends to favor the lower body more.
+PPLUL combines the best of both and allows you to hit the upper and lower body hard twice a week.
+Now we know how an upper lower split and PPL stack up in terms of their benefits.
+We can see from the table what the drawbacks of each might be.

 What is the difference between Upper Lower and Push Pull Legs splits?

 Upper Lower splits workouts into upper body and lower body sessions, typically involving four training days a week.
-Push Pull Legs splits workouts into push exercises, pull exercises, and leg exercises, usually involving six training days a week.
+Push Pull Legs splits workouts into push exercises, pull exercises (such as rows and pull-ups), and leg exercises, usually involving six training days a week.

 Is Upper Lower or Push Pull Legs better for beginners?